 A travel cot, highchair and stair gate are available on request.

 Bed linen and towels are provided for guests.
+Feather bedding is provided on all beds.
 A hairdryer is supplied in each bedroom.

 Wi-Fi & Mobile Coverage